 It can be visited any time of the year but try to avoid extreme summer and monsoon season as the humidity is the forest area remains high in that time.
 The best time is late monsoon and at winter season which starts from the month of October and ends till March.

 Where to stay

 There are hotels near and far from the Idamalayar Dam which is close to nature.
-Some resorts offer facilities for Ayurveda treatment with spa and moreover you may have Yoga retreat to freshen up your mind.
-There are eco lodges and cottages to make a feel on the lap of nature.
+Some resorts offer facilities for Ayurveda treatment with a spa and moreover, you may have a Yoga retreat to freshen up your mind.
+There are eco-lodges and cottages to make a feel on the lap of nature.
 So you need to search according to your demand and select the suitable one for you.
 Some best resorts have been mentioned here.
 Periyar resort private limited, Reminiscence Ayurveda Yoga retreat, Hornbill camp in Thattakad, Priyar Rover lodge are not very far from the spot.